 Birding is one of the unknown tourism potentials in Iran.
 With more than 5 important birding areas, Iran has high potential to become one of the most important birding destinations.
 Also in Iranian desert attractions such as the Mesr Desert, very beautiful desert birds such as Pleskes Ground Jay can easily be seen.

-Fortunately, there has been a growing interest recently in organizing and participating in nature programs (such as bird watching) in Iran.
+Fortunately, there has been a growing interest recently in organizing and participating in nature programs – such as birdwatching in Iran.
 However, Iran’s share of the billions of dollars from this field is almost zero, while US revenue from the industry last year was just over $ 5 billion.

 Promising signs such as naming the first Thursday of every December as National Bird watching Day, expanding the activity of birding institutes and the availability of magazines such as Podoces and Balaban herald a growing future.
 Bird hunting in most areas has been banned and bird protection groups have been established to protect some endangered bird species which are in the red list.

-Totally 523 bird species exist in Iran.
+Totally 566 bird species exist in Iran.

-Birds of Iran | Iransafar Tours
+Birds of Iran

-The best season for bird watching in Iran
+The best season for birdwatching in Iran

 It is noteworthy that most of the known species in Iran are migratory birds (approximately 70%) and do not come to Iran during their breeding season in Iran.
 But in the fall, many of them travel to Iran to avoid the cold season in their homelands.
 Of course, the observation of migratory birds in Iran presents some challenge: